berinhard/model_mommy/README.md

 and your object is created!
 No boring attributes passing like 'foobar' every damn time.

+Import every model you need can be very boring, so, you can also call mommy using a string like this:

+    kid = mommy.make_one('model_mommy.Kid')

+Note that you must use 'app_label.model_name'.
+The model_name is case insensitive.

 mommy also handles relationships.
 Suppose the kid has a dog:

     class Dog(models.Model):